yonixw/MangaPrinter/README.md

 ## ⚠ Warning

-Always test with a small printing sample, as there are many configurations (or unknown edge-cases) that may cause issues with the printing results in this software or the printing software.
+Always test with a small printing sample, as there are many configurations (or unknown edge-cases) that may cause issues with the printing results in this software, the printing driver or the printing device.
 And as written in the [LICENCE](https://github.com/yonixw/MangaPrinter/blob/master/LICENSE) file, this repo provide no warrenty and provided "AS IS".

 ## The process being explained with videos: